-I grew up in a village near Northampton, where my father taught me the huge enjoyment to be had from really looking at nature and wildlife wherever it was to be found.
+I grew up in a village near Northampton, where my father taught me the enormous pleasure to be found in really looking at nature and wildlife wherever it might be.
 As my youthful ambitions to own a zoo or work with Jane Van Lawick-Goodall

 Following a Fine Art Foundation course at Northampton School of Art I trained as a landscape architect at Leeds Polytechnic.
-In 1979 I decided to pursue a career in woodcarving and I was lucky enough to be given a set of old chisels, originally belonging to my grandfather's uncle who had been a cabinet maker in his spare time, and a workbench which had belonged to my grandfather.
+In 1979 I decided to pursue a career in woodcarving and I was lucky enough to be given a set of old chisels, originally belonging to my grandfather's uncle (father of the poet W H Auden

 My first workshop was in Clerkenwell, London, and I began by selling my carvings at the Apple Market in Covent Garden, before starting to sell through galleries, exhibitions and commissions.
 When I started to have some of my pieces cast in bronze it brought a new dimension to my work.